Bachelor of Science: Mechanical Engineering

 The Bachelor of Science in Mechanical Engineering prepares students with a breadth and depth in technical knowledge so that they can work immediately in most areas of the profession.
 Engineering programs must demonstrate that their students attain the outcomes listed above.

-Notes: Machine Shop Safety class must be completed prior to using any tools in university sponsored activities and facilities.
+Approved Machine Shop Safety training must be completed prior to using tools in university sponsored activities and facilities.

 A grade of C or higher must be earned in all major required coursework.